Find out what to do if you use roll on roll off locations or the Channel Tunnel to transport goods to the EU from the UK.

 Exporting excise duty-suspended goods

-If you’re exporting excise duty-suspended goods, you must give HMRC a full departure message so that we can complete the export and account for any duty refund or discharge any liability.
+If you’re exporting excise duty-suspended goods under an electronic administrative document (eAD) using Excise Movement and Control System (EMCS), you must give HMRC a full departure message so that we can complete the export and account for any duty refund or discharge any liability.
 You can do this by either:

 - submitting online forms to HMRC along with evidence of export